webix-hub/docs/data/api/ui.filemanager_templatedate_config.md

 templateDate
 =============

-@todo:
-	check

 @short:
-	defines a template applied for the format of folder/file's date of modification
+	specifies the format of folder/file's date of modification

 @type: function
 @example: